vfmd/vfmd-spec/spec/for_implementers.md

  2. Without header text: `/^(#+)$/`

-    The length of the matching substring for the first paranthesized subexpression is the heading level, subject to a maximum of 6.
+    The length of the matching substring for the first parenthesized subexpression is the heading level, subject to a maximum of 6.
     The header text is empty.